sangeetashukla/OpenPedCan-analysis/analyses/mutation-frequencies-table-checks/README.md

 ## Analysis output files
-Results are reported similarly in both RMD notebook and Excel workbook
+Results are similarly reported in both html notebooks and excel workbooks.
+Each excel workbook has sheet tabs with descriptive names of tables rendered in their corresponding html notebook.
 - `gene-level-cnv-consensus-annotated-mut-freq-checks.nb.html`
 - `results/gene-level-cnv-consensus-annotated-mut-freq.xlsx`
 - `gene-level-snv-consensus-annotated-mut-freq-checks.nb.html`